pantheon-systems/documentation/source/docs/articles/sites/deleting-a-site.md

 ### Delete Your Site

-Click the “_Settings_” link in the upper-right corner of your site's workspace.
+Click the **Settings** link in the upper-right corner of your site's workspace.

 ![Site dashboard with settings button callout](https://www.getpantheon.com/sites/default/files/docs/desk_images/259798)

-Go to the "Delete" when the modal loads up.
-Hit the "Delete Site" button to launch the confirmation dialog.
+Go to the Delete tab when the modal loads up.
+Hit the **Delete Site** button to launch the confirmation dialog.

 ![Settings modal with delete site tab callout](https://www.getpantheon.com/sites/default/files/docs/desk_images/259800)